-Training the network starts with initializing all weights as zero.
-We stop the training when the validation error starts to increase forwith patience of five consecutive epochs.
-After the training, we first subdivide each test TSX image into small patches and use the well-trained network to segment all the patches into ice mélange and non-ice-mélange classes.
+- 5 Training the network starts with initializing all weights as zero, and then we use backpropagation to reduce the loss.
+Two properties are needed for the loss function: (1) the loss should be positive; and (2) it should tend towards zero as the network output is closer to the ground truth.
+We use binary cross-entropy (BCE) between the ground truth images and the network outputs to measure the training error, because it avoids the problem of slow learning (the training loss decreases slowly) (Goodfellow et al., 2016).
+When the error is no longer decreasing and stable, we consider the network as being well trained. - 10 After the training, we first subdivide each test TSX image into small patches and use the well-trained network to segment all the patches into ice mélange and non-ice-mélange classes.
 Then, we merge the segmented patches (binary images with a pixel value of one or zero) into a single segmentation image by averaging the overlaps.
 After merging, if the pixel value is larger than 0.5, we consider the pixel to be in a non-ice mélange region.
-We use GDAL to convert the segmentation image into a vector, which contains a large polygon constituted by both the calving front and the image border, and small isolated polygons caused by erroneous segmentation.
+We use GDAL to convert the segmentation image into a vector, which contains a large polygon constituted by both the calving front and the image border, and small isolated - 15 polygons caused by erroneous segmentation.
 After removing the small polygons and truncating the large polygon to separate the calving front from the image border, we finally obtain the calving front for each image.
 Using the post-processed delineation results, we can quantify the temporal calving front variations of both branches.
 Taking the earliest calving front (April 16th, 2009) as the reference, we calculate the enclosed area bounded by the reference and the calving front in a given TSX image.
-We adopt these metrics of area changes because they take both calving front position and shape into account.
+We adopt these metrics of area changes because they take both calving front position - 20 and shape into account.